-The conference theme “From youth to elite sport – harnessing potential & the pursuit of excellence” is a widely encompassing, challenging and timely topic.
+The conference theme “From youth to elite sport – harnessing potential and the pursuit of excellence” is a widely encompassing, challenging and timely topic.
 In my opening remarks today, I would like to try to provide some context, pose some questions and perhaps most importantly challenge everyone in the audience today to help make the changes that we collectively feel necessary to improve the system we have.

 NYSI is a reality of that support as it was established to leverage its expertise to play a pivotal role in the youth sports.
 Taking the best practices and evidenced based learning from the 10 years of experience with the Sports School and to extend that impact to a wider pool of rising talent – and to guide our future champions was the drive behind the establishment of NYSI

 In May this year, the Singapore national under-21 netball team won the 2017 Asian Youth Netball Championship for the first time in 23 years after beating defending champions Malaysia in the final.

 It is interesting to note, working to help the team prepare were the NYSI National Youth Head Coach, a performance analyst, a psychologist, a physiologist and a strength and conditioning coach.